RimiChen/2016_AutoTwine/README.md

 ##History
 Version 1.0.0  This version is developed for course project.

-##Author Information
+##Repository Owner Information
-The original author is Yi-Chun Chen: RimiChen.
+This repository is owned by Yi-Chun Chen: RimiChen.
 She is now a graduate student in North Carolina State University (Unity ID: ychen74).